Foods That Help Toddlers Sleep Better At Night

-Cherries (cut in half and with the stone removed for toddlers) are another great food that helps promote sleep.
+Want the best sleep try eating cherries!
+Cherries (cut in half and with the stone removed for toddlers) are another great small snack that helps promote sleep.
 Cherries are high in melatonin and are packed with antioxidants which cause an increase in the production of serotonin – this is a neurotransmitter that promotes feelings of happiness as well as restful sleep.

 If you don’t have cherries you can also give your toddler some tart cherry juice.
 Try to make sure the juice is natural without any high fructose corn syrup or artificial sweeteners.

 Chamomile tea is great to drink before bed, especially for children.
-Chamomile tea is made from dried flowers of the plant and it contains high levels of calming compounds like chamazulene that are able to fight anxiety.
+The tea is made from dried flowers of the plant and contains high levels of calming compounds like chamazulene that are able to fight anxiety.

 Also, chamomile tea is a mild tranquilizer, which can help to calm the body and mind.